Azure/azure-functions-sql-extension/README.md

 ## Introduction

-This repository contains SQL binding extension code as well as a quick start, tutorial, and samples of how to use them.
+This repository contains the Azure SQL binding for Azure Functions extension code as well as a quick start tutorial and samples illustrating how to use the binding in different ways.
 A high level explanation of the bindings is provided below.
 Additional information for each is in their respective sample sections.

-- **input binding**: takes a SQL query to run on a provided table and returns the output of the query.
+- **input binding**: takes a SQL query to run and returns the output of the query in the function.
 - **output binding**: takes a list of rows and upserts them into the user table (i.e. If a row doesn't already exist, it is added.
 If it does, it is updated).

+Further information on the Azure SQL binding for Azure Functions is also available in the [Azure Functions docs](https://docs.microsoft.com/azure/azure-functions/functions-bindings-azuresql).

 ## Table of Contents